autonity/autonity-oracle/README.md

 }

 ```
-In the last configuration file, all the forex data vendors need a service key to access their data, thus a key is expected for the corresponding plugins.
+In the last configuration file, all the forex data vendors need a service key to access their data.
+Thus a key is expected for the corresponding plugins.

 ## Deployment